JohnDanielTejero/CPL-Inventory-Management-System/README.md

 ## <h1 align="center">CPL Inventory Management System</h1>
 <p>
     Inventory management system for Jumpstart in accordance to CPL module in Lithan Educlaas.
+As of yet, the currency assumed is in Philippine Pesos.
 </p>

 ## Overview